-I studied Chinese history at the University of Vermont.
+By way of background, I studied comparative religion and Chinese history at the University of Vermont.
 That led me to Mandarin language classes and UC Berkeley’s Graduate School of Journalism, and then to KQED Radio in San Francisco.
-From there, I started freelancing for The World and joined the team here in Boston in late 2001.
+From there, I started freelancing for The World and joined the team full-time here in Boston in late 2001.